liferay/liferay-docs/develop/tutorials/articles/asset-framework/03-entering-and-displaying-tags-and-categories.markdown

         classPK="<%= insult.getPrimaryKey() %>"
     />

-You can also support navigation of tags and categories within your portlet by specifying a `portletURL` parameter in the JSP tags.
-Each tag that uses this parameter will be a link containing the `portletURL` *and* `tag` or `categoryId` parameter value, respectively.
+You can also support navigation of tags and categories by specifying a `portletURL` parameter in the JSP tags.
+Each tag that uses this parameter becomes a link containing the `portletURL` *and* `tag` or `categoryId` parameter value.
 To implement this, you need to implement the look-up functionality in your portlet code.
 Do this by reading the values of those two parameters and using `AssetEntryService` to query the database for entries based on the specified tag or category.

--->

 Deploy your changes and add/edit a custom entity in your UI.
 Your form shows the categorization and tag input options in a panel that the user can hide/show.